Skip to content

 _DFF_START_TIME refers to the actual start time of the function, equivalent to int(time.time()) executed at the function entry, which may be delayed due to queue congestion and other factors.

-_DFF_TRIGGER_TIME refers to the function trigger time, which does not change due to queue congestion and can be considered as the "scheduled start time."
+_DFF_TRIGGER_TIME refers to the function trigger time, which does not change due to queue congestion and can be considered as the "scheduled start time".
 The values are as follows:

 Function Call Method Value

-When using Cron Job (Legacy: Auto Trigger Config) to obtain time series data at fixed intervals, you should use _DFF_TRIGGER_TIME and _DFF_TRIGGER_TIME_MS as the baseline, do not use time.time() in the code to get the current time
+When using 'Cron Job' to obtain time series data at fixed intervals, you should use _DFF_TRIGGER_TIME and _DFF_TRIGGER_TIME_MS as the benchmark, do not use time.time() in the code to get the current time

-_DFF_HTTP_REQUEST Data Structure
+Data Structure of _DFF_HTTP_REQUEST

 _DFF_HTTP_REQUEST contains the details of the request body.